necrotxilok/previous.js/README.md

 The jQuery Framework.

 > **Disclaimer!**
 > This project is a "meme" made for entertainment and educational purposes.
 Any similarity of this project with Next.js is purely a coincidence.
 Do not use it in production environments.
-But if you finally want to use it, do it at your own risk.

 Previous.js allows you to create full-stack web applications with all jQuery features on the client through a Node.js server and a simple routing system.